 In Phoenix our staff spent the day serving at St. Mary’s Food Bank and learned the many ways that this wonderful organization serves those in need every single day.
 In fact, they have a very small number of hired staff and rely mostly on volunteers to make all they do possible.
 St. Mary’s Food Bank gets items donated from stores, companies, churches and individuals and all these items need to be sorted through and put into various categories to later be distributed – which is exactly what our Phoenix staff did!
 Items that could cause food poisoning (sharply damaged cans, opened packages, perishables) are thrown out to ensure the health of those receiving the goods.
 The staff spent half a day on a conveyer line going through box after box of donated items.
 By the end of our shift, the Phoenix office sorted enough food to feed 10,809 people!

 Our Tucson office volunteered at World Care working in the clothing donation center.
 They organized and sorted through clothing, shoe and bedding donations to be given to victims of Hurricane Sandy.
-In New Mexico they served at the Roadrunner Food Bank filling orders for various organizations.
+In they served at the Roadrunner Food Bank filling orders for various organizations.
 They filled pallets with various food items that the organizations then distribute to those in need.

 All of our staff learned what a great service these various organizations provide to thousands and thousands of families and individuals across our nation.
 While it is easy to take for granted the roof over our head, the food on our table and the countless other blessings we have, it is important to be reminded of the great need surrounding us.
 We were all very touched by what we learned and felt during this experience and look forward to continuing to volunteer, both individually and as a company, with these great organizations.